fhnw-bacnet-it/fhnw-bacnet-it.github.io/page_content/demo_app_directory/README.md

 ```

 - Adjust class __Configurator__
 	- Let device 1001 be the BDS.
 The BDS registers itself directly using __DirectoryService__.
+All other devices send AddListElementRequest towards the BDS to register themselves.

 	```java
 	DirectoryService.init();